Low back pain: Causes

 Low back pain is not a specific disease but rather a complaint that may be caused by a large number of underlying problems of varying levels of seriousness.
-The majority of low back pain does not have a clear cause but is believed to be the result of non-serious muscle or skeletal issues such as sprains or strains.
+The majority of low back pain does not have a clear cause, but is believed to be the result of non-serious muscle or skeletal issues such as sprains or strains or muscle spasms.
+About 90% of actue low back pain is nonspecific.
 Obesity, smoking, weight gain during pregnancy, stress, poor physical condition, and poor sleeping position may also contribute to low back pain.
 There is no consensus as to whether spinal posture or certain physical activities are causal factors.
 A full list of possible causes includes many less common conditions.
 Physical causes may include osteoarthritis, degeneration of the discs between the vertebrae or a spinal disc herniation, broken vertebra(e) (such as from osteoporosis) or, rarely, an infection or tumor of the spine.

 Women may have acute low back pain from medical conditions affecting the female reproductive system, including endometriosis, ovarian cysts, ovarian cancer, or uterine fibroids.
 Nearly half of all pregnant women report pain in the low back during pregnancy, which is attributed to changes in posture and the relocation of the center of gravity, leading to strain on the musculoskeletal system, including muscles, ligaments, and joints.

 Low back pain can be broadly classified into four main categories: